tmr08c/tmr08c.github.io/content/blog/2021/08/creating-development-migrations-with-ecto/index.md

   create_necessary_extension
 ```

-Within the migration itself, I was able to use the same `CREATE EXTENTION IF NOT EXIST` syntax.
+Within the migration itself, I used the same `CREATE EXTENTION IF NOT EXIST` syntax.

 ```elixir
 defmodule MyApp.Repo.Migrations.CreateNecessaryExtension do